-A non-invasive characterization of bronze artefacts was carried out using Raman spectroscopy.
-Thanks also to the use of multivariate analysis (PCA), it was possible to identify the main corrosion products that are present in the artefacts patina, namely atacamite and clinoatacamite.
-These results, coupled with the information coming from soil characterization, give a deeper insight into the artefacts corrosion processes occurring during long-term exposure in a predominantly dry environment containing chlorides.
-Moreover, they can be used by restorers and conservators in order to define the most appropriate restoration strategy for these artefacts.
+A non-invasive characterisation of bronze artefacts was carried out using Raman spectroscopy.
+Using multivariate analysis (PCA), it was possible to identify the main corrosion products present in the artefacts’ patina, namely atacamite and clinoatacamite.
+These results, coupled with the information from the soil characterisation, provides a deeper insight into the artefacts’ corrosion processes that occur during long-term exposure in a predominantly dry environment containing chlorides.
+Moreover, they can be used by restorers and conservators to define the most appropriate restoration strategy for these artefacts.

 Acknowledgement